The Challenge

 Our Work

 To kick off the project, the R4D and Tupaia teams came together to co-create a Theory of Change for Tupaia’s work and to identify possible areas of collaboration.
-Following a formative research phase to test key assumptions and identify potential constraints to the success of the immunization pilot, the R4D team is lean testing different approaches to support the uptake of the digital reporting and ordering system at the clinic level and data use at the national level.
-In the coming weeks and months, the R4D team will collect and analyze data that will clarify the type of support and level of effort that is required for the successful uptake of digital systems in Vanuatu and elsewhere.
-In addition, they will work closely with the Tupaia team as Tupaia pilots their immunization decision-making tool to maximize its usability and impact in the country.
+Following a formative research phase to test key assumptions and identify potential constraints to the success of the immunization pilot, the R4D team lean tested different approaches to support the uptake of the digital reporting and ordering system at the clinic level and data use at the national level.
+The R4D team then collected and analyzed data to clarify the type of support and level of effort required for the successful uptake of digital systems in Vanuatu and elsewhere.
+In addition, R4D worked closely with the Tupaia team as Tupaia piloted their immunization decision-making tool to maximize its usability and impact in the country.

 Photo Credit: © Tupaia/Beyond Essential Systems